zwong91/RealtimeVoiceChat/README.md

 *early preview - current state still contains lots of bugs and unsolved edge cases*

-Implements a real-time, voice-based chat application where users can speak directly to an AI assistant and receive spoken responses, mimicking a natural conversation flow.
-It utilizes a client-server architecture with WebSockets for low-latency communication.
+Implements a real-time, voice-based chat application where users can speak directly to an AI assistant and receive spoken responses, mimicking a natural conversation.
+It's based on a client-server low-latency communication architecture with WebSockets.

 ## Overview